juvu/DayTrade-SwingTrade/TradingTechniques.md

 ## Long Strategy Premarket Breakout Pattern
+* Stock is consolidating premarket with resistance
+* When the market opens, sto
 * Sizing
 	* Breaks premarket high, add 1/3 of the position
 	* First pullback, add 1/3 of position
 	* Typically there'll be 3 pullbacks
-	* Take profit on the third push
+	* Take profit along the third push
 	* let the remaining run higher
 	* If the stock breaks the high of the second push, sell the shares
 * Requirement